flightcrank/ratio-boost/README.md

 This program is dependant on GTK, openssh and libcurl libs installed on your system

-BUGS:
-there are some torrent files which trip up the program when calculating the info hash.
-I am not sure why. but it works with most torrent files. if you find one that trips it up, just locate other ones that do work to spoof your ratio.

 to compile GTK GUI version with GCC

     gcc blex.c hash.c list.c urle.c gtk_main.c -lcrypto -lcurl -export-dynamic `pkg-config gtk+-3.0 --cflags --libs` -o app